 Brett Thiesen enters his sixth season with the Packers' player personnel department and his second as a college scout covering the Midlands region for the Packers in 2023.

-Brett Thiesen enters his third season with the Packers' player personnel department and his second as a National Football Scouting Inc. college scout after being named to the position on June 11, 2019.
-He is responsible for scouting the Southwest region and serves as the team's National Football Scouting representative to the annual NFL Scouting Combine.
-Thiesen (THEE-sin) previously worked as a scouting intern during the 2018 season, helping with the evaluation of college and pro prospects.
+Thiesen (THEE-sin) spent three seasons as a National Football Scouting Inc. college scout after being named to that position on June 11, 2019, and served as the team's National Football Scouting representative to the annual NFL Scouting Combine.
+Thiesen started with the team as a scouting intern during the 2018 season, helping with the evaluation of college and pro prospects.